Ring Warming Ceremony

-Once you have arrived with your celebrant to begin your wedding ceremony, the Celebrant will explain the meaning of the Ring Warming Ceremony to your guests and advise them on the method you have chosen for the rings make their way between each guest.
+Once you have arrived with your celebrant to begin your wedding ceremony, the Celebrant will explain the meaning of the Ring Warming Ritual to your guests and advise them on the method you have chosen for the rings make their way between each guest.

 The wedding rings are then passed around your guests from hand to hand (there are a couple of ways to do this, as explained below).
 They each mentally fill the wedding rings with their love and blessings for you both.

 When the rings return to you to exchange, each guest will have filled them with the highest energy.